Web Development

 Applying OCP: The Evolution Begins

-In response to the changing requirements, the development team embarked on a journey to refactor the existing codebase while adhering to the Open-Closed Principle.
-Key strategies employed included:
+Faced with the changing requirements, the development team set out to refactor the existing codebase while sticking to the Open-Closed Principle.
+Key strategies included:

 Abstraction and Encapsulation